Multipass Tutorial - macOS

 Launched: breezy-liger

-We can check some basic info about our new instance by running the following:
+You can check some basic info about your new instance by running the following command:

 multipass exec breezy-liger -- lsb_release -a